caprover/caprover/README.md

 #### A) Domain Name

 During installation, you'll be asked to point a wildcard DNS entry to your Captain IP Address.
-If you don't know what this is, see <a href="#setup-domain-and-dns">Domain and DNS</a>.
+If you need help with domain name, see <a href="#setup-domain-and-dns">Domain and DNS</a>.
 This will cost you as low as $2 a year.

 #### B) Server with a Public IP

 Captain has to be installed on a machine with a public IP address.
-If you don't know what this is, see <a href="#server--public-ip-address">Server & Public IP address</a>.
+If you need help with Public IP, see <a href="#server--public-ip-address">Server & Public IP address</a>.
 This will cost you as low as $5 a month.
 If you use the DigitalOcean referral code, you'll get $10 credit - two months worth of free server: https://m.do.co/c/6410aa23d3f3

 Note that you can install Captain on your laptop which behind NAT (your router) for testing, but it requires some special setup, like port forwarding.

-#### C) Install Docker on Server
+#### C) Install Docker on Server (at least, version 17.06.x)

 If you get your server from DigitalOcean, you can select a server with "pre-installed Docker".
 This will be the easiest option.
 Otherwise, you can install Docker CE by following this instruction: https://docs.docker.com/engine/installation